Fiorina161/Martini/README.md

 It will force the content of the ini file to be complient with this help information.

-Default values of *true* or *false* are interpreted as booleans and a checkbox is used to toggle their values.
+- Default values of *true* or *false* are interpreted as booleans and a checkbox is used to toggle their values.
+- Bold keys indicate that the current is different than the default.

 Martini consists of a single executable and has no configuration of its own.
 All *ini* files are read from the current directory, so the best way to